Herring123/homey2/README.md

 - Form submit over AJAX?
    - Not needed for this scenario.
 Possibly it's clearer that changes are being logged on page refresh.

+- Does a user need to be signed in to do anything?
+  - Yes.